 Most of the time, individual bus drivers do not have enough money or personal assets to pay for damages themselves.
 They may not have enough insurance coverage to make up the difference either.
 Fortunately, you and your Allentown attorney can typically name the bus driver’s employer—whether a private company or a government-run public transit agency—as a defendant in a claim for compensation.

 Holding Bus Companies Liable for Crashes

 Under the legal concept called respondeat superior, a company can often be held liable for negligent behavior by their employee.
 This is true even if no one else in the company was responsible for the employee’s careless behavior.
 In some situations, a bus company may be directly liable for a bus crash in Allentown.
 For example, the company might have been negligent in hiring the involved bus driver without the necessary licensing and experience for the job.

 Who Else Could Be at Fault for a Bus Wreck?

 Of course, not every bus accident is entirely the fault of a single bus driver.
 In fact, liability for a bus wreck in Allentown is rarely simple and straightforward, as our seasoned lawyers can attest.

 For example, say a bus crashes into another car because its brakes went out while it was approaching a stoplight.
 In that situation, part of the blame for the crash could fall on a mechanic who did not keep the bus in safe working order.
 Alternatively, a bus manufacturer could be liable for making faulty brakes.
 In other situations, a crash may happen partially or primarily because of poor road conditions caused by negligent design and maintenance by local governments.

-At Ostroff Injury Law, our local attorneys can investigate a bus accident to determine who may be liable for your injuries.
+At Ostroff Godshall Injury and Accident Lawyers, our local attorneys can investigate a bus accident to determine who may be liable for your injuries.
 We will fight to get the payments you deserve from every responsible party.